Music

 Participant Limit: 30 max

-Classroom Workshop- (TRAP) embraces a unique methodology that encompasses rhythm as a modality to address basic life, learning, and academic skills.
-TRAP provides its students with the tools and confidence needed to succeed in the world.
-By listening to the individual as part of our approach, we practice person-centered principles in everything we do. - This educational program is the perfect mix of educational objectives and artistic experiences.
-It is designed to be fun and engaging but also helps develop an increased mastery of coordination, concentration, and educational accomplishment.
+This educational program is the perfect mix of educational objectives and artistic experiences.
+It is designed to be fun and engaging, while also helping develop greater mastery of coordination, concentration, and educational achievement.
 The TRAP program has also been successful in addressing cognitive, emotional, and physical disabilities.
-Through customized exercises, the program teaches and enhances skills such as: Focus, Memory, Socialization, Sequencing, Sign Language, Laterality, Motor Control, Spatial Awareness, and Communication. - Grades: K-12
+Through customized exercises, the program teaches and enhances skills such as Focus, Memory, Socialization, Sequencing, Sign Language, Laterality, Motor Control, Spatial Awareness, and Communication.

 Workshop Length: 45 min.